PninaWinegarten/MMU-project/README.md

 ![caption](serverExample.png)

-Then run the server - in the `CacheUnitClient` directory, run the file `CacheUnitClientDriver`:
+Then run the client - in the `CacheUnitClient` directory, run the file `CacheUnitClientDriver`:

 ![caption](clientExample.gif)